saulpw/visidata/README.md

 ## Installation

-Copy the vd.py script to a bin/vd directory in PATH and make it executable.
+Copy the bin/vd script to a directory in PATH and make it executable.

-    OR
+    $ curl -L saul.pw/vd > vd

-        $ pip3 install visidata
+    $ chmod u+x ./vd

 ### Dependencies

-- Python 3.?
+- Python 3.3
 - openpyxl (if reading .xlsx files)
 - h5py and numpy (if reading .hdf5 files)